How to Switch Multifamily Utility Billing Companies: 3 Steps

 Switching Utility Billing Companies in 3 Steps

-The first step is to find a few good alternatives to switch to.
-This means shopping around for quotes online.
+The first step to switching utility billing companies is to find a few good alternatives to compare by following these steps:

-After you’ve gotten a few quotes, set up consultations.
-They’ll give you the opportunity to get answers to any questions you might have.
-Here are some of the most common ones:
+After you’ve found a few viable options, set up consultations so you can get answers to any questions you might have.
+Here are some good questions to ask a prospective utility billing company during a consultation:

 • Will you change billing methods?